 Stowe is inherently enchanting.
 I often take a drive in search of the area’s covered bridges.
 SLR and iPhone in tow, I wind up and around the hills admiring the mountains as I go.

 One bridge worth seeking out is Goldbrook Bridge, aka Emily’s Bridge.
 Built in 1844, this Howe Truss bridge is said to be haunted by Emily’s ghost.
-Another is barn red Brookdale Bridge which is located at the end of the Rec Path.
+Another is barn red Brookdale Bridge, located at the Rec Path’s end.
 Photo ops abound in Stowe.
 Aside from coloring, it’s probably my favorite non-active activity.

 Insider Tip: Avoid Main Street, Mountain Road, and Shaw’s Supermarket like the plague starting around 3-4pm.
-This is the time all those hungry skiers and snowboarders leave the mountain en masse—creating traffic havoc and unwieldy check-out lines.
+This is when all those hungry skiers and snowboarders leave the mountain en masse—creating traffic havoc and unwieldy check-out lines.

 Spa-Bound

-Even on days when I don’t clock more than 2,000 steps, a winter massage is always welcome.
+Even days when I don’t clock more than 2,000 steps, a winter massage is always welcome.
 The Spa at Topnotch has treatments to warm guests from the inside out.
-Take your pick from the extensive menu, Thai, deep tissue, CBD, magnesium, or a side-by-side massage with your partner.
-With scrubs, facials, peels, and infusions, the Spa at Topnotch counts as a full-day activity in my book.
+Take your pick from the extensive menu: Thai, deep tissue, CBD, magnesium, or a side-by-side massage with your partner.
+With scrubs, facials, peels, and infusions, the Spa at Topnotch is a full-day activity in my book.

 Unwind at Cork

 Nothing completes my day like a glass of wine.
-Tucked in a Stowe side street just off Main, Cork is a wine bar designed for unwinding.
+Cork is a wine bar designed for unwinding on a Stowe side street just off Main.
 Vermont’s first and only natural wine shop and restaurant, its dimly lit atmosphere draws many locals.
 Small bites like croquettes, baked brie, and focaccia with whipped ricotta pair well with my bold cabernet.

 After dinner, I step outside the restaurant and notice the dramatic underlighting of Stowe’s church steeple.
-A few snowflakes are falling which adds to the fairy-tale setting.
+A few snowflakes fall, which adds to the setting of the fairy tale.
 According to the forecast, a storm is on the way.
 I head home and fall into a deep sleep.

 Let it Snow Stowe